andreafiori/react-feed-aggregator/README.md

 ## Installation

-Install dependencies:
+Install NodeJS and the dependencies with NPM:

 	npm install

 ## Run the project

-Run the project on http://localhost:3000
+Run:

 	npm start

-Disable CORS if you want to run successful REST calls to all feed URLs.
+Disable CORS if you want to run successful REST calls to all feed URLs: on Visual Studio Code you can launch a Chrome instance with the configured debugger (.vscode/launch.json).

 ## Run the tests